HomeGuides › How to Write a Will in the UK: Legal Requirements (2026)

 How to Write a Will in the UK: Legal Requirements (2026)

-Writing a valid will in England and Wales requires four things: you must be 18+, of sound mind, have it in writing, and sign it in front of two non-beneficiary witnesses.
+The short answer: writing a valid will in England and Wales requires four things — you must be 18+, of sound mind, have the will in writing, and sign it in front of two independent witnesses who also sign in your presence.
+This guide walks through every step: legal requirements, what to include, how to choose executors and guardians, common mistakes that invalidate wills, where to store the signed original, and when to update it.
 A professionally drafted will from £69 gives far more certainty than DIY.

 What Makes a Will Legal in England and Wales?